 Depending on the type of insurance policy, regulations include:

 - Affordable Care Act (ACA) essential health benefits

 - Providing minimum value to avoid employer mandate penalty

 Pros of COBRA

-You can use COBRA coverage for 18 to 36 months depending on why you need it.
-It can, however, be extended depending on qualifying events.
+Lastly, you can use COBRA coverage for 18 to 36 months depending on why you need it.
+Plus, it can be extended depending on qualifying events.

 Cons of COBRA

-COBRA coverage is not cheap.
+- COBRA coverage is not cheap.
 Why?
-Because you are now responsible for paying your portion of your health insurance: The cost your employer contributed to your premium, in addition to the 2% service fee on the cost of your insurance.
+Because you’re now responsible for paying your portion of your health insurance: The cost your employer contributed to your premium, in addition to the 2% service fee on the cost of your insurance.

 (Employer contribution to coverage + Your Contribution) x 0.02% = COBRA Premium)

 For example, an employer who contributes $400 a month for an employee who contributes $200 a month would bring the total to $600 towards contributions.
 Multiplied by the 2% charge, the COBRA cost each month would cost $612 each month.